Ledgy/TrainTrack/README.md

 ### Test function individually

-Make sure, that all required servers are running as outlined above.
+Make sure that all required servers are running as outlined above.
 To test the login callback you can then run the following.
-Please note, that `netlify` does not fully mock the user metadata yet.
+Please note: `netlify` does not fully mock the user metadata yet.

 ```